Clayton Geathers: 2018

-On January 1, 2018, the Indianapolis Colts fired head coach Chuck Pagano after they finished with a 4–12 record in 2017.
-On February 11, 2018, the Indianapolis Colts announced their decision to hire former Philadelphia Eagles' offensive coordinator Frank Reich to be their next head coach.
+On January 1, 2018, the Colts fired Pagano after they finished with a 4–12 record in 2017.
+On February 11, 2018, the Colts announced their decision to hire former Philadelphia Eagles offensive coordinator Frank Reich to be their next head coach.
 Reich and defensive coordinator Matt Eberflus switched the defense from a base 3-4 defense to a base 4-3 defense.
 Throughout training camp, Geathers competed against Matthias Farley to be the starting strong safety.
 He was named the Colts starting strong safety to begin the season.

-He started in the Indianapolis Colts' season-opener against the Cincinnati Bengals and recorded seven solo tackles and forced a fumble in their 34–23 loss.
+He started in the Colts' season-opener against the Cincinnati Bengals and recorded seven solo tackles and forced a fumble in their 34–23 loss.
 On September 23, 2018, Geathers collected 13 combined tackles (11 solo) and deflected a pass during a 20–16 loss at the Philadelphia Eagles in Week 3.

 2019

 On March 20, 2019, Geathers re-signed with the Colts.

 In week 3 against the Atlanta Falcons, Geathers intercepted Matt Ryan in the 27-24 win.